Bumblebee00/SymbolicIntegration.jl/README.md

 └---with result: 0.3183098861837907(ℯ^(πx))
 (1//2)*log(1 + x^2) + ℯ^(πx)
 ```
 first argument is the expression to integrate, second argument is the variable of integration.
 If the variable is not specified, it will be guessed from the expression.
 Put verbose=true to see intermediate integration steps, and the rules used to reach them.

-In this development phase there is also a function `reload_rules` (to be called optionally with verbose=true) to reload the rules, because using Revise is not enough.
+The +c is omitted :) .

 # How it works internally
 This package uses a rule based approach to integrate a vast class of functions, and it's built using the rules from the Mathematica package [RUBI](https://rulebasedintegration.org/).
 The rules are definied using the SymbolicUtils [rule macro](https://symbolicutils.juliasymbolics.org/rewrite/#rule-based_rewriting) and are of this form: